Luly7/luly7.github.io/README.md

 ## Skills

--Python, SQL, Non-SQL (MongoDB, Neo4j), C++
+- Python, SQL, Non-SQL (MongoDB, Neo4j), C++
--Machine Learning & Deep Learning
+- Machine Learning & Deep Learning
--Tableau, Matplotlib
+- Tableau, Matplotlib
--Git, Linux, Docker, Google Colab
+- Git, Linux, Docker, Google Colab

 ## Projects
-#Job Tracking Management System
+Job Tracking Management System
 A Job Tracking Management System is used to manage various jobs or tasks within an organization.
 I chose MongoDB because it is flexible for handling high volumes of unstructured or semi-structured data, and it offers real-time updates and scalability.
 The system tracks the following entities:

 1. Jobs: Represents a job or task that needs to be completed